Skip to Main Content

 nasty crawl space with rotting joist

-A musty, wet crawl space is so common in Central and Southern Indiana that homeowners often forget how damaging these problems can be to your home’s health and safety.
-There are several reasons your crawl space may be unhealthy, but the overarching reason is that it wasn’t treated like the rest of the home when it was built.
-Below we’ll discuss what causes crawl space problems, but understand that the only way to solve these issues is to address the underlying problem and seal off the crawl space.
-This process will incorporate the crawl space into the envelope of the home.
-Here’s what you need to know about the causes of crawl space problems.
+A musty, wet crawl space is so common in Indiana that homeowners often forget how damaging these problems can be to their home’s health and safety.
+There are several explanations why your crawl space may be unhealthy, but the overarching reason is that it wasn’t treated like the rest of the home when it was built.

-Fifty percent of the air you breathe in your Bloomington home comes from the crawl space because of the stack effect.
+Almost half of the air you breathe in your home comes from the crawl space because of the stack effect.
 What is the stack effect?
 It sounds more complicated than it is.
 The stack effect describes how air circulates through your home.

 Standing water in your crawl space is always a problem.
 Even if the water evaporates quickly, water vapor remains and can cause mold and mildew growth.
-Mold needs three things to grow, water, food, and oxygen.
-Your Indianapolis crawl space provides all three.
-Especially in the hot, humid summers where heavy rainfall is not uncommon.
+Mold needs three things to grow: water, food, and oxygen.
+Your crawl space provides all three.
+Especially in the hot, humid summers, where heavy rainfall is not uncommon.

-Arguably the most common crawl space problem is humidity.
-From the first day your crawl space was built, humidity has caused issues for homeowners in Lafayette and across Indiana.
-Humidity can enter the crawl space from any unsealed opening, often open vents, a dirt floor, or through the foundation walls.
+Arguably, the most common crawl space problem is humidity.
+Humid air can enter the crawl space from any unsealed opening, often open vents, a dirt floor, or through the foundation walls.

 When the temperature and humidity levels reach a threshold, condensation occurs.
 The process of water vapor turning back into a liquid can lead to serious issues for the wood structures supporting your home.
 Addressing crawl space humidity levels is key to a healthy home.